alexzeey2/MoniQ/replit.md

 ## Overview

 NaijaWealthSim (branded as "Sọ́ágỌ́") is a mobile-first wealth simulation game where players start with ₦50M (or currency equivalent) and build their fortune through strategic investments and luxury purchases.
-The game features a welcome/signup system with dynamic currency conversion, a progressive economy with taxes, maintenance costs, and decay mechanics.
+The game features a welcome/signup system with dynamic currency conversion, taxes, maintenance costs, and profit decay mechanics.
 Players navigate high-stakes decisions including game-over scenarios with ad-based continuation options.
+The objective is to collect all 20 luxury items while managing balance, investments, and expenses.

 The application is built as a single-page React application with Express.js backend, designed specifically for mobile devices (max-width: 448px) with international support through currency conversion (Nigeria: ₦ Naira, Others: $ at 1:1500 rate).